Finding Your Pet a New Home

 - Consider placing an ad for your pet: online or in local newspapers.
 However, screening is important.
 Do not let your desire to re-home your pet override your pet’s need for the new owner to confirm that they can provide a life-long home to your pet.

-- support to owners who need to give up their dogs.
+- Support to owners who need to give up their pets.

-- a free listing service for owners who need to re-home their dog.
+- A free listing service for owners who need to re-home their pet.

 - Is your pet a purebred?
 Contact your breeder or a breed-specific rescue group.

 If you have exhausted all the resources above, find out more about our appointment-only surrender process here.

 These clinics are offered in Oakland and Berkeley to provide free core vaccinations for cats and dogs as well as free deworming, flea medication, free and discounted microchipping, and spay neuter resources.